top of page

 From around 18 weeks in the womb, babies begin to hear.
 Your voice becomes their first connection to the outer world.
 Singing during pregnancy:

-Encourages bonding and attunement between you and your baby
+• Encourages bonding between you and your baby

-Introduces ritual and repetition, which help the baby feel held in a world of order and love, which can support their ability to self-regulate as they grow and relate to others
+• Introduces repetition, which helps the baby feel held in a world of order and love, which can support their ability to self-regulate as they grow and relate to others

-The singing practice is a quiet but powerful beginning — an act of love that offers your baby a sense of belonging even before birth.
+The singing practice is a quiet but powerful beginning — an act of love that offers your baby a sense of belonging.

 Singing After Birth – A Lifelong Language of Care